Cathedral of the Immaculate Conception (Moscow): First construction period

 A further condition imposed by the city read as follows: "In the light of the two existing Roman Catholic churches, the future church shall be larger, with a cross on the gable, but without spires and exterior sculpture".
 The plans for the building were produced by a Russian architect of Polish descent, Tomasz Bohdanowicz-Dworzecki.
 Although his plan did not follow the council's latter condition, it was accepted.
 The plan provided seating for up to 5,000 worshippers.
 Groundbreaking was in 1899, and construction took place from 1901 to 1911.
 The construction cost was 290,000 roubles in gold (roughly US$ as of 2012), much of which was donated by members of the Polish parish of Moscow.
-More funding came from Catholic parishes throughout Russia, Poland and Byelorussia.
+More funding came from Catholic parishes throughout Russia, Poland and Belarus.

 The church was consecrated on 21 December 1911 as the "Cathedral of the Immaculate Conception of the Holy Virgin Mary".
 It soon obtained the status of a chapel in the Peter and Paul parish.
 The consecration received extensive coverage in the Russian and Polish press.
 The Moscow newspaper Russkoye Slovo wrote: In the filthy, wretched Malaya Gruzinskaya (Little Georgian) Street, forsaken by God and the city, there rose the wonderful, highly artistic solidity of the new Roman Catholic church, dedicated to the Immaculate Conception of Holy Virgin Mary.
 Tremendous in magnitude and height, ... with a plenty of conning turrets and towers with crosses.
 The new cathedral makes a deep impression ...
 [Every detail] looks impressive and eminent: Not the slightest stylistic flaw could be seen or detected.